otterize/helm-charts/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea to improve the intents-operator
+about: Suggest an idea to improve the Helm charts for Otterize

 ---